Katatunga/MapnikTileServer/docs/troubleshooting.rst

 ---------------------------------------

 When downloading the sourcecode via `Github Desktop
-<https://desktop.github.com/>`_ it can happen, that every file is refactor for
+<https://desktop.github.com/>`_ it can happen, that every file is refactored for
-windows usage, but when try to run the code on a docker container (linux) it will crash!
+windows usage, but when trying to run the code on a docker container (linux) it will crash!

 So to solve the issue, try to download via the ``CLI`` or via VS Code.
+If that doesn't work either, try downloading the .zip-Archive from Github.

 bash: fork: retry
 -----------------